 The is operator and switch statement remained relatively static until C# 7.0 where declaration and significant pattern matching capabilities were added.
 Pattern matching provides a syntax through which criteria can be evaluated and the code execution branched accordingly.
 The C# team continued pattern matching enhancements all the way to C# 11.

-In this section we will review all the pattern matching functionality: type patterns constant patterns (C# 7.0), relational patterns (C# 9.0), logical patterns (C# 9.0), tuple patterns (C# 8.0), positional patterns (C# 9.0), extended (C# 10) property patterns (C# 7.0), and list patterns (C# 11.).
-All of which leverage the recursive pattern capability that allows for multiple checks on a type to be made.
+In this section we will review all the pattern matching functionality: type patterns constant patterns (C# 7.0), relational patterns (C# 9.0), logical patterns (C# 9.0), tuple patterns (C# 8.0), positional patterns (C# 9.0), extended (C# 10) property patterns (C# 7.0), and list patterns (C# 11.0).
+All of these features leverage the recursive pattern capability that allows for multiple checks on a type to be made.

-The order of precedence is not, and, or, thus the first two examples don’t need parenthesis.
-Parenthesis, however, are allowed to change the default order of precedence as demonstrated (arbitrarily) by match expressions in the switch expression of Listing 7.23.
+The order of precedence is not, and, or; thus the first two examples don’t need parentheses.
+Parentheses, however, are allowed to change the default order of precedence as demonstrated (arbitrarily) by match expressions in the switch expression of Listing 7.24.

 Be aware that when using the or and not operators, you cannot also declare a variable.
 For instance: